catzkorn/blog/content/resume.md

 _Acid Mine Drainage and Toxic Metal Contamination from Abandoned Mine Tailings in Adak, Northern Sweden_

-- Researched scientific literature to find follow-up research opportunities.
-- Evolved prior research methodologies to account for improvements in analytical technologies.
-- Awarded _Best Presentation 2014_ for research findings and presentation.

 # Interests

-My personal interests include outdoor sports such as trail running, mountaineering, skiing and mountain biking.
-I am currently training to run a trail ultra marathon.
-I enjoy reading fiction and non-fiction books, watching movies, playing board games, listening to music of all genres, and I have been a lifelong fan of motorsport.
-I continue to have a personal interest in global environmental issues and actively keep up-to-date on the latest science.
+Trail running, mountaineering, skiing, and motorsport enthusiast.
+Currently training for a trail ultra marathon.
+Passionate about environmental science and global sustainability.